If you’ve made an effort to build your brand, the chances are people are searching for discount codes for your site.

 Conversely, this is probably not going to attract a lot of income for new ecommerce brands.
 However, if you get it set up early.
 You can age that page and get it ranking ready for when you are the next big brand.

-One brand I’ve worked with this sort of page has seen over £200,000 earned in revenue inside 18 months of launching the page.
+One brand I’ve worked with this sort of page has seen a 50% sign up rate and over £200,000 attributed in revenue within 18 months of launching the page.

 By ranking organically for discount queries, companies can avoid paying affiliate fees to coupon/deals sites that can charge up to 6%